-Any woman who’s cried herself to sleep at the arrival of her period may find it hard to imagine much in common with a woman who knew at age 12 that motherhood wasn’t for her.
-Nevertheless, life without children in a Mom-centered world can spark a “square peg” reaction in every NotMom.
+Any woman who’s cried herself to sleep at the arrival of her period may find it hard to imagine she has much in common with a woman who knew at age 12 that motherhood wasn’t for her.
+Nevertheless, life without children in a Mom-centered world can spark a square-peg reaction in every NotMom.

 *Guidelines for Guest Posts

 → IS MY CHILDLESSNESS GOOD OR BAD?
 “For the most part, I have always been at peace in regards to not

 having children.
 However, when I was 39, I became menopausal, much earlier than I could have imagined.
 At the time, I had just experienced a major surgery, which may have had something to do with it but I couldn’t prove it.
 Nevertheless, it was then that I felt a stab of pain at no longer having a choice.

 “For me, it’s always been about “the choice”.
 As long as I thought I had a choice I was fine being childless.
 But, as soon as that choice no longer existed, I resisted the shift in my status and felt resentful.
 Those feelings lasted a couple of years.
 After much soul searching, I saw that unhealthy relationship choices and unresolved inner turmoil had almost killed me.”